display-protocol/dp1-feed/README.md

 ### Prerequisites

-- Node.js 22+
+- Node.js 22+ (download from [nodejs.org](https://nodejs.org/) if you don't have it)
-- npm or yarn
+- npm (comes with Node.js) or yarn
-- For Cloudflare Workers: Cloudflare account + Wrangler CLI
+- For Cloudflare Workers: Cloudflare account + Wrangler CLI (`npm install -g wrangler`)
-- For Node.js: etcd + NATS JetStream
+- For Node.js: etcd (for key-value storage) + NATS JetStream (for messaging/queues)

+If you're new to this, start with the Node.js local setup below—it's the easiest way to run things on your machine without any cloud accounts.

 ### Installation